4 CARES Act small business temporary assistance programs

 - All sole proprietors, independent contractors, and private non-profits

 You can also find temporary assistance through the Small Business Administration (SBA).
-For example, if you’ve got an existing SBA loan, the organization could defer your principal and interest payments for six months.
+For example, if you’ve got a new or existing SBA 7(a), 504, or microloan, the organization could defer your principal and interest payments for a limited period of time.
 The SBA is also working to provide small businesses with economic support through access to capital, export assistance, and continued guidance.
 Learn more about how the SBA is tackling the coronavirus.

 Help for your CARES Act and small business tax questions

 We know these are uncertain, constantly changing times.
 But you don’t have to go it alone.

 Rely on our team of small business certified tax pros to get your taxes right and keep your business on track.
 Connect with us at blockadvisors.com.

 Looking for more information about updated small business relief?
 Check out our Small business tax resources for coronavirus page for the latest information.

 Our small business tax professional certification is awarded by Block Advisors, a part of H&R Block, based upon successful completion of proprietary training.
 Our Block Advisors small business services are available at participating Block Advisors and H&R Block offices nationwide.